alexeysp11/workflow-lib/examples/EmployeesMvc/README.md

 3. Request the entry of a "new vacation" for the current employee.
 The length of the new vacation is not more than 14 days.
 4. Display information about vacation crossings according to the criteria:
     - Crossing vacations with employees of my department.
 Employees under 30 years of age.
-    - Vacation crossing with female employees not from my department.
+    - Absense crossing with female employees not from my department.
 Age of employees - over 30, but under 50.
-    - Vacation crossing with employees from any department.
+    - Absense crossing with employees from any department.
 Employees are over 50 years old.
     - Vacations without crossing.
 5. It is desirable to use LINQ, lambda expressions.
 6. It is desirable to choose the most efficient algorithm for determining intersections.